irao12/systems_shell/README.md

 * Happens rarely but memory allocation might not work and there will be a sysmalloc error.
 * Will get a segmentation fault if only spaces are entered as a command
 * Having multiple ;'s next to each other will result in a segmentation fault
+* Redirecting stdin with a file that does not exists will break the program and force you to exit
 # Limitations:
 * Must pipe before redirection in order for the shell to work.
        ex: ls | wc > foo will work but